Norman Creek 2012-2031 Master Plan

 - Langlands Park, Coorparoo

-In each of these locations, drinking water is currently used to irrigate nearby sporting fields and parks, yet ample stormwater could be captured from surrounding areas to keep the grounds lush and green.
-These projects will commence in 2013 and be in operation in 2016.
+These projects were completed in 2016 and are now in operation.
+In each of these locations, drinking water was used to irrigate nearby sporting fields and parks, however now ample stormwater is being captured from surrounding areas to keep the grounds lush and green.

-Council is also continuing with the purchase of properties to create the Coorparoo Creek Park.
-The park will form a green corridor between Old Cleveland Road and Barnes Avenue linked to Coorparoo Creek.
+Council recently completed Coorparoo Creek Park.
+The park now forms a green corridor between Old Cleveland Road and Barnes Avenue linked to Coorparoo Creek.
 This green space will support the growth of the area by providing more public space for workers and residents, managing local flooding and extending the green corridor for pedestrians and cyclists.

 Download the Master Plan